guangrei/Qpy-CMD/README.md

-QpyCMD is terminal emulator written in python and designed for python mobile (Qpython, Qpython3, pydroid, pydroid3, termux etc).
+QpyCMD is terminal emulator written in python and designed for python 3 mobile (Qpython3, pydroid3, termux etc).

 built-in commands:
  -  `x`                         :  prompt gui input (require sl4a).